 in the week Tesla finally entered the S&P 500 with a market cap of $616B (7th biggest), the market cap of Exxon (the biggest of big oil) had fallen to $177.4B (43rd) while Chevron the last other US big oil company was in 47th place with $165.7B.
 In 2013 Exxon was the number 1, the most valuable company on the planet with a market cap peaking at $446B in 2014.

 When we say these fossil fuel assets will be worth zero, that’s guilding the lilly somewhat.
 In the US closing coal mines have not just had an economic impact from lost revenue.
 There are redundancy costs when jobs are terminated.
 It also turns out that many had for years run big shortfalls on their pension plans and had failed to reserve for cleanup and restoring land to safe use.

-To put that in perspective the entire tax revenue for the all of Canada was C$280B in 2018/19.
+To put that in perspective the entire Federal tax revenue of Canada was C$280B in 2018/19.
 Already 1/3rd of wells are not actively producing but are not being decommissioned because of the massive costs that would be incurred.
-Instead the industry has allegedly been transferring ownership of wells where production has been “paused”, to shell companies with no assets to pay for the enormous cleanup liabilities.
+Instead the industry has allegedly been transferring ownership of wells where production has been “paused”, to shell companies with no assets to pay for the enormous clean-up liabilities.
 Courts may in future take a dim view of a large scale scheme to shift liabilities from big oil companies to future generations of Canadian taxpayers.

 So what are the specific risks to Financial services firms

 Well the risks manifest themselves on a quite a wide spectrum starting with the risk of being seen as accessories & enablers to fossil fuel industries

 - publicity – as activists increasingly identify companies abetting harmful projects or industries.
 In some high profile cases individual Banks, Insurers and engineering firms are now the subject of global campaigning